yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonbuttonsgroup-class.md

 ### <a name="parameters"></a>Parametry
  [in] *podstawowego kontrolera domeny*
- Wskaźnik do kontekstu urządzenia z `CMFCRibbonButtonsGroup` obiektu.
+ Wskaźnik do kontekstu urządzenia `CMFCRibbonButtonsGroup` obiektu.

  [in] *rectImage*
  Prostokąt, w którym do rysowania obrazu.